pair_style reax command

 Style reax computes the ReaxFF potential of van Duin, Goddard and co-workers.
 ReaxFF uses distance-dependent bond-order functions to represent the contributions of chemical bonding to the potential energy.
 There is more than one version of ReaxFF.
 The version implemented in LAMMPS uses the functional forms documented in the supplemental information of the following paper: (Chenoweth).
 The version integrated into LAMMPS matches the most up-to-date version of ReaxFF as of summer 2010.

-The reax style differs from the pair_style reax/c command in the lo-level implementation details.
+WARNING: pair style reax is now deprecated and will soon be retired.
+Users should switch to pair_style reax/c.
+The reax style differs from the reax/c style in the lo-level implementation details.
 The reax style is a Fortran library, linked to LAMMPS.
 The reax/c style was initially implemented as stand-alone C code and is now integrated into LAMMPS as a package.

 LAMMPS requires that a file called ffield.reax be provided, containing the ReaxFF parameters for each atom type, bond type, etc. The format is identical to the ffield file used by van Duin and co-workers.
 The filename is required as an argument in the pair_coeff command.
 Any value other than “ffield.reax” will be rejected (see below).

 LAMMPS provides several different versions of ffield.reax in its potentials dir, each called potentials/ffield.reax.label.
 These are documented in potentials/README.reax.
-The default ffield.reax contains parameterizations for the following elements: C, H, O, N, S.
+The default ffield.reax contains parameterizations for the following elements: C, H, O, N.

-IMPORTANT NOTE: We do not distribute a wide variety of ReaxFF force field files with LAMMPS.
-Adri van Duin's group at PSU is the central repository for this kind of data as they are continuously deriving and updating parameterizations for different classes of materials.
-You can visit their WWW site at http://www.engr.psu.edu/adri, register as a "new user", and then submit a request to their group describing material(s) you are interested in modeling with ReaxFF.
+We do not distribute a wide variety of ReaxFF force field files with LAMMPS.
+Adri van Duin’s group at PSU is the central repository for this kind of data as they are continuously deriving and updating parameterizations for different classes of materials.
+You can submit a contact request at the Materials Computation Center (MCC) website https://www.mri.psu.edu/materials-computation-center/connect-mcc, describing the material(s) you are interested in modeling with ReaxFF.
 They can tell you what is currently available or what it would take to create a suitable ReaxFF parameterization.

 The format of these files is identical to that used originally by van Duin.
 We have tested the accuracy of pair_style reax potential against the original ReaxFF code for the systems mentioned above.
 You can use other ffield files for specific chemical systems that may be available elsewhere (but note that their accuracy may not have been tested).